The Registration Process

 Design and Analysis

-Conducting engineering analyses such as civil, structural, mechanical, electrical, chemical/process or any other engineering disciplines.
+Conducting engineering analyses such as civil, structural, mechanical, electrical, chemical/process or any other engineering discipline.

 Developing detailed engineering designs using CAD software.